 - Take photos or video yourself or commission BioCom for higher quality, more professional products.
 This is especially helpful for events and items you know are on the horizon, but you can also create your own storehouse of "stock" photographs that could be useful in various contexts.
 These might include scenery and facilities shots from around your college or images of prominent faculty in action.
 The UA brand guidelines offer some tips on taking photographs.
 Be sure to use a model/subject release for pictures including recognizable people.

 - Look for works that are licensed under the Creative Commons framework.
 Under Creative Commons licenses artists, writers, photographers, musicians, and other media creators allow others to use their works for free without seeking permission--so long as they are given credit and a few other stipulations.
 Using the advanced search feature on Flickr is one good way to find images under Creative Commons licenses.
 Make sure you read and abide by the parameters of the license for each image you use.

 - If you are unable to obtain permission from the owner of a piece of media, consider whether your situation falls under the principle of fair use.
-This will rarely be a cut-and-dry answer, but the UA Office of General Counsel provides a Fair Use Overview and a Fair Use Checklist to help you apply the principle to various situations.
+This will rarely be a cut-and-dry answer, but the UA Office of General Counsel can provide fair use information to help you apply the principle to various situations.
 When in doubt, don't assume fair use applies.
 Ask for permission from the copyright owner or find a different piece to illustrate your post.